Copper Canyon, Mexico

 1st Day: You’ll transfer from Los Mochis to the colonial town of El Fuerte, where you’ll spend the night in a charming hotel.

-2nd Day: In the morning you’ll board the first-class Copper Canyon train and travel up into the Sierra Madre Mountains, passing through 86 tunnels and crossing 37 bridges.
+2nd Day: In the morning you’ll board the Copper Canyon train and travel up into the Sierra Madre Mountains, passing through 86 tunnels and crossing 37 bridges.
 This is one of the most spectacular train rides in the Western Hemisphere.
 Tonight you’ll stay in Creel, a lumber town high in the Sierra Madre Mountains, where you’ll spend the night at a comfortable lodge.

 3rd Day: This morning you’ll travel by van from Creel to the remote town of Batopilas.
 You will pass through mountains and valleys, and after reaching the Tarahumara community of Kirare you’ll head down the long, winding dirt road that leads to the bottom of the canyon.
 You’ll spend the next two nights in a charming little Mexican hotel in this village that seems suspended in time somewhere in the nineteenth century.